 Benjamin Graham once said that the “individual investor should act as an investor and not as a speculator.”
 All very well if the investor knows what they are putting their money in.
 While there is no denying the sector’s determination to put an end to the culture of misselling post 2008, putting this into action has been far harder than many first thought.
 Nowhere does this apply more than with the uncertainty currently surrounding the DOL Fiduciary Rule.

-Originally developed to reform how financial advisers go about advising end investors, the industry is still awaiting full implementation of the rule – and until full legislation is passed, industry professionals will continue to be unsure about the best course of action to take.
+According to Investopedia, “the DOL fiduciary rule automatically elevated all financial professionals who work with retirement plans or provide retirement planning advice to the level of a fiduciary, bound legally and ethically to meet the standards of that status.”
+In short, the rule was developed to reform how financial advisers go about advising end investors, but the industry is still awaiting full implementation of the rule.
+Until full legislation is passed, industry professionals will continue to be unsure about the best course of action to take.

 As it stands, many firms are still none the wiser when it comes to the disconnect between product development and inadvertently selling a poorly suited product to the end investor.
 Scratch beneath the surface and it is not hard to see what’s underpinning this uncertainty.
 After all, with so much information on financial products, how does a firm go about classifying an instrument in terms of suitability?
 Is there a tax whacked on the product?
 Is the product eligible to be used as a collateral pool?
 These are all questions that need to be answered for financial institutions to be fully confident about the quality of advice and products they are selling to clients.
 And the truth is, no investment firm or financial adviser should be sitting around waiting until after the DOL Fiduciary Rule has come into full force before addressing this issue.